Tutorials¶

 | 06 — Reconcile | Bridge to Level 4: 4 actuarial gaps discovered and fixed via reconciliation against lifelib |

-# Base model (inline data, self-contained)
+# Initialize and run the base model (inline data, self-contained)

-uv run python tutorial/level-3-mini-va/base/model.py
+cd va-model && uv run python model.py

 Level 4: Reconciled Lifelib¶